 Technology and development decreased \$13.7 million, or 29.7%, to \$32.4 million for the nine months ended September 30, 2023 compared to the same period in 2022.
 The decrease was primarily driven by an \$11.0 million decrease in Personnel Costs as a result of a decrease in headcount, primarily attributable to the involuntary workforce reductions in 2022.
-We also experienced a \$3.5 million decrease in software development expense as a result of initiatives to reduce operating costs.
+We also experienced a \$3.5 million decrease \$3.2 million increase in software development expense as premium write-offs and a result of initiatives \$2.8 million increase in premium taxes primarily attributable to reduce operating costs, an increase in gross premiums earned.